SoIaris/Cracked-extensions/README.md

 Credits:

-Ropro 1.5.2 cracked by Bored
+Ropro 1.5.2 cracked by Bored--
 Rogold 1.3.6 cracked by Cylix

 ------